openwisp/openwisp-docs/tutorials/demo.rst

 or via `other means available on OpenWrt
 <https://openwrt.org/docs/guide-user/installation/generic.flashing>`_.

-Make sure not to keep settings
+Make sure not to keep settings as shown in
 (supply the ``-n`` command line option to sysupgrade, for the web UI there is a specific checkbox).